haxsaw/actuator/Tutorial.md

 ctxt.model.server.iface.addr0
 ```

-As mentioned previously, context expressions provide a way to express model relationships between model components before the model is fully defined.
+As mentioned previously, context expressions provide a way to express relationships between model components before the model is fully defined.
 Additionally, because they allow references to be evaluated later in processing, they are useful in certain circumstances in creating references between models.
 We'll see examples of these sorts of uses below.

 ## <a name="nsmodels">Namespace models</a>
 The namespace model provides the means for joining the other Actuator models together.
 It does this by declaring the logical roles of a system, relating these roles to the infrastructure elements where the roles are to execute, and providing the means to identify what configuration task is to be carried out for each role as well as what executables are involved with making the role function.